-This beer is celebrating a famous boulevard, Victoriei Avenue, but more than that, it is celebrating the place where the heart of the old and new city lays.
+This beer label design is celebrating a famous boulevard, Victoriei Avenue, but more than that, it is celebrating the place where the heart of the old and new city lays.
 Victoriei Avenue is a place where people met to enjoy a good glass of beer, maybe listen to some music or have something special to eat & discover the city.
-It’s about all those stories that we love to share and have a laugh about when we are out in the town with friends.
-It's about the beauty of a European capital that has yet many good stories to tell and be rediscovered and reinterpreted.
+The beer design unveils those old stories that we love to share and have a laugh about when we are out in the town with friends.
+The beer label presents the beauty of a European capital that has yet many good stories to tell and be rediscovered and reinterpreted.

 Bucharest is a relatively new city: mention of it is not made until 1459, as one of the residences of the famous Vlad III (the Impaler), ruler of Wallachia.
+The beer label is unveiling the most famous part of city’s history, when it was compared with the France capital.
 In the early 20th century, Bucharest came to be known as the “little Paris” thanks to its Art Nouveau architecture and special municipal buildings, often French-designed.

 The Brancovenesc style also known as the Romanian Renaissance is an art and architectural style that evolved during the administration of Prince Constantin Brancoveanu in the late 17th & early 18th centuries.
 The design style developed in Wallachia, in present-day southern Romania and can be seen in various old buildings across the city.
 Brancovenesc style is a synthesis between the Byzantine, Ottoman, late Renaissance and Baroque architecture.
 One of the most best-preserved examples of Brancovenesc style architecture is Horezu Monastery, inscribed by UNESCO on its list of World Heritage Sites.